uyuni-project/poc-uyuni-health-check/README.md

 After the metrics are collected and displayed in the CLI, the containers will keep running and collecting more metrics that will be stored on the running containers.

-The tool is providing an provisioned grafana instance with a dashboard that exposes the metrics.
+The tool is providing a provisioned grafana instance with a dashboard that exposes the metrics.

 This is a summary of exposed ports: